-The words "one other position designated for distress alerting" are only actual for ships which have defined an additional place (radio communication office) on board to be such "other position".
-Normally SES is installed in the radio communication work station if it is provided with facilities for conducting distress alerts from the navigation bridge.
-It is recommended that the SES terminal, including additional equipment, shall be located on the navigation bridge in order to make it possible to conduct follow-up distress communication from this position.
+The words "at a position remote from the primary HMI of the equipment" are only actual for ships which have defined an additional place (radio communication office) on board to be such "other position".
+Normally it will be accepted that RMSS equipment is installed in the "radio communication workstation" if it is provided with facilities for conducting distress alerts from the navigation bridge.
+It is, however, recommended that the SES terminal, including additional equipment, shall be located on the navigation bridge in order to make it possible to conduct follow-up distress communication from this position.

-Ships that operate exclusively within range of NAVTEX stations and which can be alerted by individual calling shall not need to carry a separate EGC receiver in order to comply with SOLAS 1974, regulation IV/10.1.1.3.
+2. Ships that operate exclusively within range of NAVTEX stations and which can be alerted by individual calling shall not need to carry a separate EGC receiver in order to comply with SOLAS-74 regulation IV/10.1.1.3.